CaptainCrowbar/unicorn-lib/unicorn/intro.md

 currently using Clang 7.0.
 All test builds are made using strict compilation mode (`-Wall -Wextra -Werror`).

-Unicorn has also been tested with GCC 4.9 and 5.1 on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.
+Unicorn has also been tested with GCC versions from 4.9 to 5.3 on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.

 Currently, Unicorn will not work with any existing release of Microsoft Visual Studio.
 VS 2015 probably has sufficiently good C++11/14 support, but does not